caresiri/Market-Response-Models/Univariate-Time-Series-Analysis.md

 *For both Advertising and Sales Determine the best possible ARIMA model.*

-We are presented with sales and avertising time series data spread annually from 1907 to 1960.
+We are presented with sales and advertising time series data spread annually from 1907 to 1960.

 ``` r